orval-labs/orval/docs/src/pages/reference/configuration/output.md

 ### mutator

-Type: `String` or `Object`.
+Type: `String | Object`.

 Valid values: path of the mutator function or object with a path and name.

-If you provide an object you can also add a default property to use an export default function.
+If an object is provided, it is also possible to add a `default` property to use the default exported function.

-This function is executed for each call when this one is executed.
-It takes all the options passed to the verb as an argument and should return a promise with your custom implementation or preferred HTTP client.
+This function is executed for each call's execution.
+It takes all the options passed to the verb as an argument, and should return a `Promise` with the custom implementation or preferred HTTP client.

 Possible arguments: